 Shows the join direction overlay.

-You can swap the contents between two areas with Ctrl-LMB on one of the corners of the initial area, dragging towards the target area, and releasing the mouse there.
+You can swap the contents of two areas by pressing Ctrl-LMB on one of the corners of the initial area, dragging towards the target area, and releasing the mouse there.
 The two areas do not need to be side-by-side, though they must be inside the same window.

 A new floating window containing an area can be created from.
 (Not available in some editors.)